mosip/documentation/docs/technology-stack.md

 # Technology Stack
 This page lists all the technologies used in building MOSIP.
-Free and open source softwares with clear long term support availability have been chosen.
-For a deployment certain choices can be replaced with other free or commercial options.
+Free and open-source software with clear long-term support availability has been chosen.
+For a deployment, certain choices can be replaced with other free or commercial options.

 |Domain|Tools/Technologies|Version|Licence Type|Commercial|Production|Cost
 |---|---|---|---|---|---|---|